ajibjawwad/simple-shellscript/README.md

 # simple-shellscript

-my simple shell script for manage server.
+my simple shell script for helping me to manage server. and to make easier my daily work or just to experiment about shell script.

 please correct me if i'm wrong :D